petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/designing-claritys-master-pages.md

 ---
 uuid: a25d0376-c05f-4040-a2d5-3ecf7e79eb49
 ---
-# Designing Clarity’s Master Pages
+# Designing Clarity's Master Pages

 The first step in designing pages is to determine their fundamental structure.
 In Liferay, this means designing master page templates.
 Built with the same tools and elements as pages, these templates establish the fundamental layout inherited by all pages that use them.
 This includes a header, footer, and central content area.
 The content area determines the body of the page that users can edit when building pages from the template, while anything outside this central area cannot be edited, ensuring consistency across the site.
 Furthermore, edits made to the master template automatically propagate to connected pages, streamlining maintenance.

 Given their site designs, Clarity needs two master page templates: a primary template that includes a detailed header and footer, and a secondary template with a simplified header and footer.
-Before proceeding, let’s review Clarity’s designs.
+Before proceeding, let's review Clarity's designs.

 ## Primary Master Page

-Clarity’s primary header and footer include navigation, branding, and search elements.
-Most pages in Clarity’s site map should use this master page.
+Clarity's primary header and footer include navigation, branding, and search elements.
+Most pages in Clarity's site map should use this master page.

 ### Primary Header